nsonb/Assignment/DEVELOPMENT_NOTE.md

 ```

 Here a new problem arises when using Postman to test out the api: if one of the element in the body is missing,
 the app can break in the future since missing elements.
-So a small check is added to the api call:
+So a small check is added to the api call, and if the request from the client is faulty, a message is sent instead, warning of missing elements:

 ```javascript
         app.post('/todos', (req, res) => {